neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-nlb-with-ssl/README.md

 ## Installation Instructions

 _These steps assume that the prerequisites listed above are met.
-In this example, the domain edrandall.uk will be used_
+In this example, the domain edrandall.uk will be used._